 IATA develops global standards and tools, offers financial services and industry solutions, drives transformation projects, creates partnerships, and runs campaigns, advocacy and outreach activities.
 The Travel Standards Board manages the development of standards and drives policy and strategy for the end to end passenger process.

-In order to deliver on its vision, the IATA Passenger Experience & Facilitation team focusses its activities in the following areas:
+In order to deliver on its vision of delivering an end-to-end passenger experience that is secure, seamless and efficient for all, the IATA Customer Experience & Facilitation team focusses its activities in the following areas:

 - With the speed of technological evolution and introduction of biometric recognition in the transport industry, the IATA Common Use Group develops and updates Common Use Standards allowing for airlines, airports and handling agents to process passengers using shared technology.